isomerpages/sp-cdio/pages/CDIO International Working Meeting 2024.md

 ![](/images/schedule04.png)

-Parallel Tracks: see program at <a target="_blank" href="https://isate2024.sp.edu.sg/programme/">https://isate2024.sp.edu.sg/programme/</a>.
+For more information on Learning Journeys, see program at <a target="_blank" href="https://isate2024.sp.edu.sg/programme/">https://isate2024.sp.edu.sg/programme/</a>.

 ## Getting to Singapore Polytechnic